BlogEmployee Communication Best Practices

 #1 Use Corporate Email Only On Secure Devices

-One of the first email security protocols is to only utilize corporate emails on trusted devices.
+One of the first corporate email security protocols is to only utilize business emails on trusted devices.
 Employing devices that are secured with the latest antivirus and operating system updates substantially reduces the chances of security breaches in email accounts.
 Inevitably, employees’ business emails may contain sensitive information that could compromise the corporate network if accessed inappropriately or illegally.

 #2 Create Strong Passwords

 This is why they recommend using password managers that generate new, long, unique, complex, and ultimately create secure passwords automatically.
-The obvious human reaction is that these failsafe passwords are too complicated to remember or, in some cases, write down accurately.
+The obvious human reaction is that these fail-safe passwords are too complicated to remember or, in some cases, write down accurately.
 The answer is to save the password on your computer so that it will remember it for you.

 #3 Don’t Use the Same Password Across Multiple Accounts